NixOS/nixpkgs/doc/languages-frameworks/lisp.section.md

 3. For packages that still don't build, package them manually in `packages.nix`

 Also, the `imported.nix` file **must not be edited manually**!
-It should only be generated as described in this section.
+It should only be generated as described in this section (by running `ql-import.lisp`).

 ### Adding native dependencies {#lisp-quicklisp-adding-native-dependencies}